LargeNFT/large-nft/README.md

 ---

 # Large Library
-The Large Library brings together multiple reader apps to work as a single library applications.
+The Large Library brings together multiple reader apps to work as a single library application.

 The Library starts with an overview page that lists each collection in the library and an overview of the recent sales information.